marcioj/specify-core/README.md

 > B-But I already use Mocha!
 I don't want to convert all my tests to Buddy, man.

 Well, no worries, we've got you covered.
-As long as you use the BDD interface, all your tests will Just Work™.
+As long as you use the BDD interface, all your tests will mostly Just Work™.

 Note that, however, Buddy uses Promises all the way down, so `done` is just a convenience to fulfill the promise with a value, which can also be achieved by